 +

 If you see heavy webbing in eaves, corners, or foundation gaps, or if you find a black widow in basements or sheds, call us.
-Our licensed technicians know how to handle them safely.
+Our registered technicians know how to handle them with care.

 How often should I schedule spider treatments?